 Relationships are where the beauty of the subscription economy truly shines.
 For the first time in the history of business, we have a revenue model where the relationship with the customer is baked right into how you make money.
 Interestingly enough though, we don’t have to test that relationship on a month to month basis – we can (and should) lock in a longer term.
 What’s the best term though?
 1 year?
 2 years?

-As to not bury the lede - increasing the guaranteed term of your contract with your customer absolutely lowers churn.
+As to not bury the lede - increasing the guaranteed subscription term absolutely lowers churn.

 Regardless of ARPU, those companies with a higher percentage of annual contracts see significantly lower churn.
 This is because these customers have only one purchasing decision per year (albeit a larger one) whereas their monthly counterparts have 12 purchasing decisions per year.
 Note that the correlation is pretty strong here with those companies that have 100% annual contracts seeing 80% lower churn than those who only do monthly.